Fair Warning (Connelly novel): Plot summary

 A drunk woman drives home with an unknown man.
 They go up to her apartment and have sex, before he puts her in a headlock and squeezes her neck.
 As she begins to lose consciousness, he tells her people call him "The Shrike".

-Upon arriving at his apartment in the following days, reporter Jack McEvoy, now writing for the consumer watchdog news service FairWarning out of Los Angeles, is stopped by two L.A.P.D. detectives.
+Upon arriving at his apartment in the following days, reporter Jack McEvoy, now writing for the consumer watchdog news service Fair Warning out of Los Angeles, is stopped by two L.A.P.D. detectives.
 They inform him that a woman he had a one-night stand with several months ago, Tina Portrero, was found dead in her shower, and that she had suffered atlanto-occipital-dislocation in what they believe was staged to look like an accident.
 The detectives leave after interrogating Jack and taking a DNA sample.

 Reflecting on his history with Tina, Jack decides to investigate further.
 He leaves a post in a forum for coroners asking for any examples of recent AOD deaths.
 He looks into the few examples he finds and discovers that all of them submitted samples of their DNA to an ancestry website called GT23.
 Unsure of where to look next, Jack reconnects with former FBI agent Rachel Walling.
 She suggests the possibility of sex addiction being a common trait in the victims and joins Jack on the investigation.

 Jack finds out that GT23 has a history of selling DNA samples to a company called Orange Nano and prepares an interview a board member of the company, William Orton, a former professor who was accused of raping one of his students until the DNA left on her body came up with no match.
 Before he can leave, he is arrested outside of his apartment by the detectives for obstruction.

 A lab technician named Marshall Hammond works in a laboratory.
 He receives a text and finds Jack's name in the police system.
 Concerned, he and his partner Roger Vogel watch Jack in court until he is freed and returns to his investigation.
-Jack takes a fellow writer at FairWarning, Emily Atwater, onto the case.
+Jack takes a fellow writer at Fair Warning, Emily Atwater, onto the case.
 She finds Marshall Hammond's side DNA analysis business and informs Jack that he exclusively buys female DNA from Orange Nano.
 In the morning, a masked man breaks into Hammond's home and steals multiple profiles of women with the DRD4 gene.
 When Hammond returns home, the intruder introduces himself as The Shrike.
 He questions him on his operation, and then twists his neck until it breaks, similar to how a shrike executes its prey, before staging it as a suicide.